 Born in Kabul, Afghanistan in 1973, and resides there now.
-Abdul lived in Germany and India as a refugee after she was forced to leave Afghanistan after the former-Soviet invasion.
+Abdul lived in Germany and India as a refugee after being forced to leave Afghanistan after the former-Soviet invasion.
 Her work fuses the tropes of Western formalism with the numerous aesthetic traditions–Islamic, Buddhist, Hindu, pagan and nomadic–that collectively influenced Afghan art and culture.
-She has produced work in many media including video, film, photography, installation and live performance.
+She has produced work in many media, including video, film, photography, installation and live performance.
 Her most recent work has been featured at the Venice Biennale 2005, Istanbul Modern, Kunsthalle Vienna, Museum of Modern Art Arnhem, Netherlands and Miami Central.
 She has also exhibited in festivals in Mexico, Spain, Germany, Uzbekistan, Kyrgyzstan and Afghanistan; she was also a featured artist at the Central Asian Biennial 2004.
 For the past few years, Abdul has been working in different parts of Afghanistan on projects exploring the relationship between architecture and identity.

 Lida Abdul, Afghanistan

 Cao Fei, China

 Adrian Paci, Italy